johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 not required to retain the cookie until the specified date has passed.
 In fact, user agents often evict cookies due to memory pressure or privacy concerns.

-The user agent MUST limit the maximum value of the Expires attribute.
-The limit SHOULD NOT be greater than 400 days (34560000 seconds) in the future.
-The RECOMMENDED limit is 400 days in the future, but the user agent MAY adjust the limit (see {{cookie-policy}}).
-Expires attributes that are greater than the limit MUST be reduced to the limit.

 #### The Max-Age Attribute {#attribute-max-age}